chuohaoj/blog/blog/readme.md

 This is a log for learning  django.
 1. Using django framwork to build a blog system.
 (Django tutorial)
-2. Change db from sqlite3 to mongoDB.(pymongo as ORM)
+2. Change db from sqlite3 to mongoDB.(pymongo )
-3. Setup everything on a VPS.
-(AWS)
-4. Run and test blog on the ducker. (docker)

 Front end fork from
 https://github.com/zmrenwu/django-blog-tutorial-templates